-36.2.1 For judging and timing matters a Team Leader may make one enquiry per boat, per event, per competition with no fee.
+36.2.1 For judging and timing matters a Team Leader may make one (1) enquiry per boat, per event, per competition In level 1 and 2 competitions, enquiries will only be accepted during the heats and semifinal phase of the competition with no fee.
 The Chief Judge will review all the available information for the processing of the enquiry.
 Following the investigation of the enquiry the decision of the Chief Judge becomes a matter of fact and therefore cannot be protested further.
-An enquiry is considered only when submitted within 5 minutes after the competitor's checklist is posted.
+An enquiry is considered only when made by a Federation still competing in that phase of the competition and submitted within 5 minutes of the posting of the competitor's checklist.

-36.2.2 A Federation may enquire on another Federation one (1) time during the entire competition.
-In the case when an enquiry from a Federation on another Federation results in a changed result, the Federation making the enquiry will not lose their one (1) enquiry.
+In the case when an enquiry results in a changed result, the Federation making the enquiry will not lose their one (1) enquiry.
 When an enquiry leads to a changed result all affected Teams must be informed.